druids/django-GDPR/README.md

 ```

-Now when we have purpose created we also have to make a *anonymizer* so the library knows which fields and how to
+Now when we have the purpose(s) created we also have to make an _anonymizer_ so the library knows which fields to
-anonymize this is fairly simple and is really similar to Django forms.
+anonymize and how.
+This is fairly simple and is quite similar to Django forms.

 ```python
 # app/anonymizers.py